bugzmanov/nes_ebook/src/chapter_6_2.md

 # Emulating Interrupts

-Interrupts are the mechanism for the CPU to break the sequential execution flow and react to the events that require immediate attention ("attend to an interrupt").
+Interrupts are the mechanism for the CPU to break the sequential execution flow and react to events that require immediate attention ("attend to an interrupt").

 We've already implemented one of the supported interrupts - RESET signal.
 This interrupt notifies the CPU that a new cartridge was inserted and the CPU needs to execute the reset subroutine.